JanakaPushpakumara/WSO2-EXT/custom-jdbc-user-store-manager/README.md

-This user store is compatible with APIM 4.0.0 and has the custom unique user id JDBC user store implementation.
+This user store is compatible with APIM 4.0.0, 4.1.0 and 4.2.0 and has the custom unique user id JDBC user store implementation.

 # Steps